Reige06/wastewisecodes/README.md

 ESP32 Main receives the garbage type information and decides the servo motor movement.

-IR sensors detect trash presence and determine if the bin is empty or full.
+IR sensors detect trash presence and determine if the bin is Not Full or full.

-ESP32 Main sends bin status (Empty/Full) to the backend server every 3 seconds.
+ESP32 Main sends bin status (Not Full/Full) to the backend server every 3 seconds.

 WasteWise app displays bin status for maintenance staff.